SharePoint/sp-dev-docs/docs/general-development/overview-of-design-manager-in-sharepoint.md

 Creating the visual design of a site often fits into a larger process, in which multiple people or organizations are involved.
-For a roadmap of the tasks from a larger perspective, see  [Design and branding in SharePoint 2013](http://go.microsoft.com/fwlink/?LinkId=262838)
+For a roadmap of the tasks from a larger perspective, see  [Design and branding in SharePoint](http://go.microsoft.com/fwlink/?LinkId=262838)